Christiano Ronaldo had both an incredible miss and amazing free kick goal in Real Madrid's Copa del Rey ouster

 — MARCA in English (@MARCAinENGLISH) January 25, 2017

-On the brink of half-time, second-string right back Danilo, one of the bigger busts in recent Real history, put his side further in the hole with a clumsy own goal, deflecting a ball into his own net.
+On the brink of halftime, second-string right back Danilo, one of the bigger busts in recent Real history, put his side further in the hole with a clumsy own goal, deflecting a ball into his own net.

 Celta scores!!
 You don't want to be Danilo right now… #CopadelRey https://t.co/K1bOnQ0Wz3